 Since you will be in a highly suggestive state, they will be able to successfully steer you away from choosing cigarettes in likely scenarios where you would have reached for one.

-In addition they can actually change your feelings towards smoking to be negative, making you not only refuse a cigarette in future, but also make you feel complete hatred toward the habit altogether.
+In addition, they can actually change your feelings towards smoking to be negative, making you not only refuse a cigarette in the future but also make you feel complete hatred toward the habit altogether.

 Falling Off The Wagon